0xPolygon/polygon-edge-docs/docs/how-tos/howto-setup-ibft/howto-set-ibft-locally.md

 :::info Steps to run a non-validator node

-A Non-validator will always sync the latest blocks recieved from the validator node, you can start a non-validator node by running the following command.
+A Non-validator will always sync the latest blocks received from the validator node, you can start a non-validator node by running the following command.

 ````bash
 go run main.go server --data-dir <directory_path> --chain <genesis_filename> --grpc <portNo> --libp2p <portNo> --jsonrpc <portNo>